pe-brian/chocolatine/README.md

 - Dynamic type checking
 - Use of : or @ in col or table name directly for alias
 - Expr value checking to prevent SQL injection attacks
-- Calls orders doesn't matter (Chocolatine automatically adjust the SQL requests clauses order for you)
+- Calls orders doesn't matter (except for join clauses)
 - Compact or extended SQL expressions
 - Whole system to deal with conditions (logical operators, boolean operators, priority order)
 - Automatic handling of filter conditions to fill the having or where clause depending on the given columns
+- Automatic join condition on same name columns for both tables

 # To-do